 To rack one’s brain is to think very hard, usually to remember something or to come up with the answer to a problem.
 This is a harmless, diluted version of the word “rack”.
 Its original meaning was associated with anguish.
 This dates back to the infamous medieval torture device known, obviously, as the rack.
-Some ingenious sadist decided it would be a swell idea to tie someone down onto a rectangular device, usually made of wood, with rollers at the ends.
+Some ingenious sadist decided it would be a swell idea to tie someone onto a rectangular device, usually made of wood, with rollers at the ends.
 You would tie the person’s hands and feet to the rollers.
-Then you would turn the rollers, stretching the poor guy to get him to tell you what you wanted to hear.
+Then you would turn the rollers, stretching the poor fellow to get him to tell you what you wanted to hear.
 Occasionally, the person doing the turning would get a bit carried away, and would pull off a limb.
 In fact, this scenario is thought to be the first use of the phrase “my bad”.

 In an interesting side note, there is a story that an enterprising entrepreneur tried to resurrect the rack in the 1980′s as a way of adding a few inches to your height.
 With a sleek, futuristic design and push-button ignition, the machine was a marvel of modern engineering.
 However, despite its obvious appeal, it was simply too expensive to mass-market.
 It seems people weren’t willing to pay an arm and a leg for a little vertical enhancement.